 In my last article I talked about the importance of knocking down walls, especially the wall between product management and engineering.
 In this article, I want to describe a technique that helps achieve this, along with several other significant benefits.

 While there are many variations, there are essentially two common ways of running your product organization.
-The most common of the two is to do some form of project-based planning.
+The most common of the two is project-based planning and feature teams.
 In this model, the management of the company essentially defines a communal roadmap – they come up with a prioritized set of projects for the quarter or year, and they allocate time and people to those projects.
 For example, they may have a team spend two months working on a new advertising system, and then the next high-priority project for that team might be a new search technology, or some SEO work.
 The team may or may not change, but the project and even domain they are working on typically changes frequently.

 These roadmaps hardly go a week without significant change.
 Some new business opportunity comes in and takes priority, so that throws a big wrench in the plans and a bunch of shuffling is done, or a project takes longer than expected, so that has a ripple effect.